dojo/docs/dojox/grid/EnhancedGrid/plugins/NestedSorting.rst

   }, div);
   grid.startup();

-When nested sorting is enabled, you can also use comparatorMap for custom sorting; see `dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>`_ on DojoCampus.org for more details.
+When nested sorting is enabled, you can also use comparatorMap for custom sorting; see :ref:`dojo.data.ItemFileReadStore <dojo/data/ItemFileReadStore>` on DojoCampus.org for more details.

 Scenario
 --------